web blazonry web development scripts and tutorials

 $cid = mysql_connect($host,$usr,$pwd);

-Where $host, $usr, and $pwd are previously specified.
-Host refers to the machine running MySQL and the username and password to connect to that MySQL machine.
-This command returns a connection id, which is used for to identify this connection in later queries.
+Where $host, $usr, and $pwd are previously assigned.
+Host ($host) refers to the machine running MySQL.
+Username ($usr) and password ($pwd) connect to that MySQL machine.
+This command returns a connection id, which is used to identify this connection in later queries.

-3.The command to actual send the database the SQL command is:
+3.The command to actually send the database the SQL command is:

 $result = mysql_db_query($db,"$SQL",$cid);